celestiaorg/docs/docs/nodes/full-consensus-node.md

 * Disk: **250 GB SSD Storage**
 * Bandwidth: **1 Gbps for Download/1 Gbps for Upload**

+**Note**: Running a full consensus node requires significant storage capacity to store the entire blockchain history.
+As of the latest recommendation, it is advisable to have at least 250 GB of SSD storage for a Celestia full consensus node.
+Please ensure that your storage meets this requirement to ensure smooth syncing and operation of the node.

 ## Setting up a full consensus node

 The following tutorial is done on an Ubuntu Linux 20.04 (LTS) x64